Audio version of the article

 - Prompt disclosure of findings.

-- Prompt and appropriate correction of problems
+- Prompt and appropriate correction of problem

 Sample Form for Compliance Tracking Log